PRVR: Partially Relevant Video Retrieval: Our Method

-Given a natural language query, the task of \textit{PRVR} aims to retrieve videos containing a moment that is semantically relevant to the given query, from a large corpus of untrimmed videos.
-As the moment referred to by the query is typically a small part of a video, we argue that the query is partially relevant to the video.
-It is worth pointing out that PRVR is different from conventional T2V retrieval~\cite{dong2019dual,chen2020fine,han2021fine}, where videos are pre-trimmed and much shorter, and queries are usually fully relevant to the whole video.

-To build a PRVR model, a set of untrimmed videos are given for training, where each video is associated with multiple natural language sentences.
+\textbf{Definition of PRVR.} Given a sentence-like query, \textit{PRVR} aims to retrieve target videos containing a specific moment semantically relevant \wrt the given query, from a large corpus of untrimmed videos.
+As the moment referred to by the query typically constitutes only a small portion of the target video with query-irrelevant content, we argue that the query is partially relevant to the video.
+It is worth noting that PRVR is different from the current T2VR~\cite{dong2019dual,chen2020fine,han2021fine} task, where videos are pre-trimmed and much shorter, and queries are usually fully relevant to the whole video.
+To build a PRVR model, a set of untrimmed videos is given for training, where each video is associated with multiple natural language sentences.
 Each sentence describes the content of a specific moment in the corresponding video.
-Note that we do not have access to the start/end time points of the moments (moment annotations) referred to by the sentences.
+Note that we do not have access to the start and end time points of the target moments (moment annotations) referred to by the sentences.